-7.66 In order to uplift the socio-economic standard of rural women, Orissa Women's Poultry Project" is being implemented by OPOLFED in the district of Khurda and Anugul since April, 2003.
+7.76 In order to uplift the socio-economic standard of rural women, 'Orissa Women's Poultry Project' is being implemented by OPOLFED in the district of Khurda and Anugul since April, 2003.
 Duration of the project is three years and total cost of this project is Rs.4.31 crore.
-Against the target to form 110 WPCS with 10,000 women beneficiaries, by the end of March, 2006, twenty WPCS have been formed with 1800 members and support service training have been imparted to 1710 women members.
+Against the target to form 110 WPCS (Women's Poultry Cooperative Societies) with 10,000 women beneficiaries, by the end of March, 2006, twenty WPCS have been formed with 1800 members and 'Support Service Training' have been imparted to 1710 women members.